 Whilst we all know that it is inevitable that children will have periods of illness during their time at school, it is essential that we look at ways to minimise this and the impact it has on achievement.
 Regular and punctual school attendance is essential – only pupils who attend school regularly can take full advantage of the educational opportunities available to them.

 What is good attendance?
 All pupils should strive towards achieving at least 95% attendance.
-Once attendance drops to 90% you child is classed by the Department of Education as being ‘Persistently Absent’.
+Once attendance drops to 90% your child is classed by the Department of Education as being ‘Persistently Absent’.
+90% attendance is the equivalent of;

 - One half-day every week